2011 Chandigarh Municipal Corporation election

 The elections for the Chandigarh Municipal Corporation were held in December 2011.
 The candidates were in fray for the election to 25 seats (wards) of Chandigarh union territory.

-Congress had won 11 seats out of total 25.
+Congress had won 11 seats out of total 25 and lost its majority.
 Congress was the largest party followed by BJP with 10 seats, SAD with 2 seats, BSP with 1 and 1 independent.

 Background

 2006 Chandigarh Municipal Corporation election was the previous election in which Congress had won 12 seats out of total 21.
 Congress was the largest party followed by the BJP with 6 seats, SAD with 2 seats, BSP with 1 and 0 independent.

 Results

 Congress had won 11 seats out of total 25.
 Congress was the largest party followed by BJP with 10 seats, SAD with 2 seats, BSP with 1 and 1 independent.